farisgogic/Cinematon/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Cinematon is Web Application built using Angular, REST API
+Cinematon is Web Application built using Angular, C#

 <!-- INSTALLATION -->
 ## Installation